libreccm/libreccm/ccm-readme.txt

 d) Ask for the username and password for a management user for Wildfly (see the Wildfly documentation for details on that).

-run [-r RUNTIME | --with-runtime RUNTIME] [BUNDLE]
+run -r [RUNTIME]| BUNDLE
 ==================================================

 Starts an application server (at the moment only Wildfly is supported).

-If a bundle is provided the bundle is build (skiping all JUnit tests) and deployed to the application server.
-If no bundle is provided the application server is only started.
+If "-r" is set only the application server will be started and no bundle will be deployed.
 This is useful for configuring the application server.

-If no runtime is provided using -r or --with-runtime Wildfly is used as default.
+If no runtime is specified Wildfly will be used.

+If a bundle is provided the runtime (application server) to start is deduced from the name of the bundle.
+For example if the name of the bundle ends with '-wildfly' Wildfly is started and the bundle is deployed to Wildfly.

+The method of starting the application server and deploying the bundle depends on the application server.

 IMPORTANT: You must configure a datasource with the JNDI-URL required by the bundle you want to run before running LibreCCM.
 For Wildfly this can be done